TinyCircuits/Thumby-Website/README.md

 # Thumby Documentation Website

-This website holds all of the documentation on the MicroPython API, and the Arduino C/C++ API for Thumby along with some helpful examples.
+This website holds all of the documentation on the MicroPython API, and the Arduino C/C++ implementation for Thumby along with some helpful examples.

 ---